ubc/global_javascript/readme.txt

 === changelog ===

+v0.5 -  added stylesheets to the editor
+     -  changed the names of some style class tags inside codemirror.js

-v0.4 codemirror javascript mode code should have more meaning now
+v0.4 -  codemirror javascript mode code should have more meaning now

-v0.3 beautified the codemirror javascript mode code
+v0.3 -  beautified the codemirror javascript mode code

-v0.2 changed code to edit javascript instead of css
+v0.2 -  changed code to edit javascript instead of css

-v0.1 core code created from the improved simpler css plugin by CTLT
+v0.1 -  core code created from the improved simpler css plugin by CTLT